Received in excellent shape

 Blue Flag Iris is an Aquatic Clump Growing Plant

-One is Iris versicolor, often called northern blue flag or harlequin blue flag, and the other is Iris virginica, often called the southern blue flag.
+Blue Flag Iris is often called the harlequin blue flag, and the other is Iris virginica which is often called the southern blue flag.
 Both types are aquatic plants that grow from clumps of rhizomes.
-These irises are prevalent throughout the eastern United States, with I. virginica common from Virginia to Texas and I. Versicolor familiar from Tennessee up into Canada.
-Both types of iris are a lovely shade of blue and proliferate in wet soil conditions.
+These irises are prevalent throughout the eastern United States, with I. virginica common from Virginia to Texas and I. Versicolor is familiar from Tennessee up into Canada.
+Both iris are a lovely shade of blue and proliferate in wet soil conditions.

 However, note that the plants shouldn't be in more than 4 inches of water.
 Blue flag irises are not considered invasive, so they're an excellent choice if you want iris plants in your garden but live in an area where the yellow flower is an invasive problem.